antarctica/ansible-apache/README.md

 This role **MUST NOT** contain any additional Apache modules or module configuration, except for modules available in Apache by default.

 Separate roles **MUST** be used for these modules, each module **SHOULD** have a separate role with this `apache` role as a dependency (plus any other roles as needed).
 By convention they should be named `ansible-*` where `*` is the name of the role, e.g. `apache-some-module`.
-Roles **SHOULD NOT** duplicate virtualhost file templates.
+Roles **SHOULD NOT** duplicate virtual host file templates.
 Doing so introduces brittleness and fragmentation between the 'upstream' `apache` role and module roles (which will typically update at much slower frequencies).

 ### Virtual hosts